 Bannau Brycheiniog (Brecon Beacons), Hay-on-Wye, Medieval and Industrial Heritage

 Showcasing the heart of South Wales, blending stunning mountain scenery, historic ruins, and industrial heritage.
+This Wales sightseeing tour can accommodate up to seven people.

 We will visit spots with the most astounding views and many interesting features on our journey.
-You will be able to spend time with the guide at each location, as they walk and talk about Wales, its history and culture or you are free to self-explore.
-We will return to Cardiff around 6.30pm, and likely a little earlier.
+You will be able to spend time with the guide at each location, as they walk and talk about Wales, its history and culture, or you are free to self-explore.
+We will return to Cardiff around 6.30pm, likely a little earlier.

-Know Before You Go
+Know Before You Go:

 This tour will take place rain or shine